 The Lakeshore Nature Preserve is an integral part of the campus landscape.
 It has 300 acres of woods, wetlands, open fields, restored prairie/savanna, and three miles of Lake Mendota shoreline, including two swimming beaches and many picnicking spots.
 Part of the Lakeshore Nature Preserve, the Howard Temin Lakeshore Path extends from the Memorial Union to Picnic Point.

 Allen Centennial Gardens is a teaching garden with a great diversity of plantings and hardscapes.
 The major emphasis is on herbaceous ornamental perennials but the site features many other plantings including annuals and woody plants.
+Here is a video detailing the gardens.

 The Botany Garden is located between Lathrop and Chamberlin halls.
 More than 500 species represent plants from all over the world.